sarahkpardo/sarahkpardo.github.io/_pages/about.md

 Under construction.

-In the meantime, you can visit this [Zotero library](https://www.zotero.org/groups/5240598/found-objects) with a collection of things which I find interesting to juxtapose.
+In the meantime, you can visit [this Zotero library](https://www.zotero.org/groups/5240598/found-objects) where I am gathering a collection of things which I find interesting to look at next to each other.

-Also, I have been wondering lately why I've never heard anybody refer to ReLU, a.k.a. the ramp function $R(x),$ as the antiderivative of the Heaviside step function, because it makes the effectiveness of GELU make so much more sense, so I'm referring to it here for anyone who wonders the same thing.
+Also, I have been wondering lately why I've never heard anybody refer to ReLU, i.e. the ramp function $R(x) = \max\\{0, 1\\},$ as the antiderivative of the Heaviside step function, because it makes the effectiveness of GELU make so much more sense.

-It also satisfies the differential equation
+$R(x)$ is on my mind at the moment for a variety of reasons, not least of which is that it satisfies the differential equation

 $$
 \frac{d^{2}x}{dx^{2}}R(x - x_{0}) = \delta(x - x_{0}),